 Machine vision technology has matured to cover a wide range of industrial functions.
 Each application focuses on visual inspection and control but is tailored to its operational environment.

 Quality control remains the most common use case.
 Machine vision identifies surface defects, incorrect dimensions, placements, contaminations, or missing components with speed and consistency.
-It ensures every product meets specification before reaching the next production stage.
+It ensures every product meets specifications before reaching the next production stage.

 Machine vision also manages text and barcode validation through OCR (Optical Character Recognition) and OCV (Optical Character Verification) techniques.
 It ensures label accuracy, correct placement, and compliance with traceability standards throughout the supply chain.